ymuichiro/quick_learning_symbol_en/01_introduction.md

 ## Taking a practical approach

 A blockchain's most foundational element is a proof of existence with an associated time stamp, not money or 'cryptocurrency'.
-With this in focus we can imagine blockchain's applicability in areas such as authentication and traceability.
-Trust is a foundational element upon which society is built, yet we do not inherently trust systems and other individuals.
+With this in focus we can imagine blockchain's applicability in areas such as authentication and traceability. **Trust is a foundational** element upon which society is built, yet we do not inherently trust systems and other individuals.
 In order to navigate this contradiction, countless solutions have been built around translating that trust into money.
 Blockchain has introduced the possibility of trustless peer-to-peer interactions, providing a novel opportunity to reframe our relationship with trust and value.

-Blockchain technology has made trustless peer-to-peer interactions possible, eliminating the need for money or a trusted third parties in many scenarios. **This document was written in such a way that people who are active in fields of business and culture, not just in finance, can get a sense of how to utilize the power of blockchain within their domain.**
+Blockchain technology has made trustless peer-to-peer interactions possible, eliminating the need for money or a trusted third parties in many scenarios.
+This document was written in such a way that people who are active in fields of business and culture, not just in finance, can get a sense of how to utilise the power of blockchain within their domain.

 ## Ready-to-use with real-world utility